 .In your third year, you will apply your learning on a 15-week work placement.
 Not only could you find yourself working for prestigious companies in the UK or across the world, you will develop confidence and industry contacts for when you graduate.

 Please note that a foundation year is not the same as a foundation degree (FdSc).
 A foundation year will usually lead onto a three-year degree course, whereas a foundation degree is a standalone qualification generally studied for two years.

 Modules are assessed through a blend of examinations and coursework, including real-life case studies, presentations and reports.

-The Research Project is an integral part of the course.
-Completed in your third year, it provides the opportunity to research a subject of specific interest or of direct relevance to your future employment.
+The research project is an integral part of the course.
+Completed in your final year, it provides the opportunity to research a subject of specific interest or of direct relevance to your future employment.

 Each module is worth a specified number of credits.
 Each credit equates to 10 hours of total study time.
 Total study time includes scheduled teaching, independent study and assessment activity.

 Full-time students normally take modules worth 60 credits per 15 week semester but this can vary depending on your elective choice.
 Part-time students take proportionally fewer credits per semester.
 All students take a total of 120 credits per level and 360 credits for the degree as a whole.
 Your overall grade for your degree is based on marks obtained for modules taken at level 5 and level 6 (weighted 30:70 accordingly).

 The modules available for this degree are shown below.
 They may change for your year of study as we regularly review our module offerings to ensure they’re informed by the latest research and teaching methods.